Smita: Other works

-ICandy Entertainments Pvt Ltd is a new addition to her business.
-This is a production house started by her recently.
-This company is currently producing a popular show 'Tata Indicom-Dance With Me' for Maa TV.
-It is currently Striked off in 2014.

 Ishana

-Smita has released her new album Ishana – the path of the divine on 29 February, at a media event in Hyderabad.
-An Isha volunteer for the past three years, Smita made the album as an offering to Sadhguru and Isha Foundation.
+Smita released her album Ishana – the path of the divine on 29 February 2012, at a media event in Hyderabad.
+An Isha volunteer since 2009, Smita made the album as an offering to Sadhguru and Isha Foundation.
 Created for a cause, the entire proceeds from the sale of the album will go to support Isha Foundation's work in the areas of education, environment and rural initiatives.

 Along with the album, two videos were also launched during the meet.
 The album has six audio songs and two videos that were shot at the Isha Yoga Center, primarily at the Dhyanalinga and Linga Bhairavi temples.
-Music for the album was composed by Nihal and the videos were directed by acclaimed cinematographer Sameer Reddy and top photographer Tarun Khiwal.
-Film personalities M.M Keeravani and Brahmanandam attended the music launch, while the video launch featured cinema figures S.S.
-Rajamouli, Krish and Siddharth.
+Music for the album was composed by Nihal and the videos were directed by acclaimed cinematographer Sameer Reddy and photographer Tarun Khiwal.
+Film personalities M. M. Keeravani and Brahmanandam attended the music launch, while the video launch featured cinema figures S. S. Rajamouli, Krish Jagarlamudi, and Siddharth.